whole-tale/tale_serialization_formats/README.md

 ### Data Duplication & Transcription Between ORE Files

-In order to utilize the publishers' existing metadata system, some of the fields from the Tale's ORE will be transcribed into the publishers' ORE.
+In order to utilize the publisher's existing metadata system, some of the fields from the Tale's ORE will be transcribed into the publishers' ORE.
 Because the original Tale metadata document is present in the package, any data that is transcribed, is also duplicated.
+It was confirmed that adding additional namespaces to the ORE shouldn't be a problem.

 ##### Transcriptions (Tale ORE -> Publisher ORE)
     1. @uri will need to be mapped from a file path to the URI that the publisher assigned
     2. Provenance statements should be transcribed from the metadata document to the DataONE ORE